 As a nation we are going through changing times, with the various political parties spewing out their pre-electoral rhetoric, like the drunkard that everyone tries to avoid.
 In their desperate thirst for power, the three main parties have resorted to the last refuge of the scoundrel; that is, profligate spending that appeals to a short-sighted, public-sector mentality, venal, low-IQ voter base that refuses to think beyond the next government hand-out.

-Worzel Gummidge, the leader of the Labour Party and his Caledonian gimp McDonnell are threatening to inflict their Communist intentions upon us, which will transmogrify this country into that haven of economic rectitude, Venezuela.
+Worzel Gummidge, the leader of the Labour Party and his Caledonian gimp McDonnell are threatening to inflict their Communist intentions upon us, which will transform this country into that heaven of economic rectitude, Venezuela.
 What they don’t break they steal, emulating their hero and mentor, the late banana-flavoured dictator Hugo Chavez.

 ‘The road to servitude is paved with government intentions’ as economist Friedrich Hayek might have said.
 His prophetic ideas are pertinent today, where we are on the cusp of a government ‘initiative’ to ban letting fees.
 As always with bureaucratic interference, a busybody’s desire to help the ‘vulnerable’ ends up as the economic version of playing the piano with boxing gloves, where the cure can often be worse than the ailment.